-The zoning of the site is appropriate therefore this test is not applicable.
-We contend that the underlying issue for this particular case is that the prescribed FSR standard is not commensurate with the zone and objectives.
+Not applicable as the zoning of the site is appropriate.
+We contend that the underlying issue for this particular case is that the prescribed height of building standard is not commensurate with the zone and objectives.

 8. ARE THERE SUFFICIENT ENVIRONMENTAL PLANNING GROUNDS?